viridian-project/chaincode/README.md

 # Make sure previous networks are removed so that we have a clean statedb
 ./byfn.sh down
+# Remove any remnant docker containers: Look for images like `dev-peer0.org1.example.com-viridian-1.0-c1c88edc790...`:
+docker ps -a
+# If so, remove that container, e.g. using its names:
+docker rm dev-peer0.org1.example.com-viridian-1.0
 # Look if there is a remnant chaincode image like `dev-peer0.org1.example.com-viridian-1.0-c1c88edc790...`:
 docker images
 # If so, remove that image, e.g. using its ID: